FoxxMD/blog/_posts/2025-10-10-restricting-socket-proxy-by-container.md

 For docker-proxy-filter:

-* we set `CONTAINER_LABELS=homepage` so that only containers that contain `homepage` in their labels are returned for Container List and for access to individual routes
+* we set `CONTAINER_LABELS=homepage` so that only containers that contain `homepage` in their labels key are returned for Container List and for access to individual routes
+* we set `SCRUB_ENVS=true` to prevent Homepage from being able to read environmental variables when inspecting a container
 * expose port `2375` so that Homepage can connect to it

 ```yaml